Your Feedback

 According to BP's report, total primary energy consumption in Brazil in 2021 amounted to 293.2 million tons of oil equivalent [7].
 In 2017, Balanço Energetico Nacional [21] reported that total primary energy production in Brazil was 301.6 million tons of oil equivalent.

-Consumption reached 2.790 million bbl/day in 2020 [6].
-Approximately the same level of consumption, according to [7] was observed in 2021 — 2.252 million barrels/day.
+Consumption reached 3.027 million bbl/day in 2022 [6].
+The level of consumption in 2021, according to [7], amounted to 2.252 million barrels/day.
 In a report by the Ministerio de Minas e Energia for 2015, the figures are significantly lower — 2.41 million barrels/day (crude oil & LNG) [9].
 According to the same source, imports of oil and petroleum products amounted to 0.15 million barrels, with exports totalling 1 million barrels per day in 2017.

 Figure 2.
 The production and consumption of fossil fuels in Brazil (coal — left, gas — in the center, oil — right)